Non-psychoactive cannabis constituent CBD may aid workout recovery through multiple effects, but targeted research is needed.

 CBD is one of the main therapeutic compounds found in cannabis.
 It may have a number of potential post-workout benefits, including:

 - Reducing inflammation.
-CBD can aid workout recovery by reducing inflammation.
+CBD can promote recovery and healing by reducing inflammation.

 - Reducing pain.
-CBD helps alleviate pain, a common by-product of intense training and injuries.
+CBD helps alleviate pain, a common by-product of intense training.

 - Improving sleep.
 CBD may be able to improve sleep, indirectly aiding workout recovery.

 Cannabidiol (CBD) is one of the main therapeutic compounds found in cannabis, also known as marijuana.
 What makes CBD unique, however, is that unlike THC – the main cannabinoid in cannabis – it achieves its medicinal effects without intoxication.
 CBD has been demonstrated to reduce: